jupyter-book/jupyter-book/docs/content/content-blocks.md

 This allows you to control aspects of the image with {ref}`directive arguments <directive-arguments>`.
 For example, here we have controlled both the *alternative text* as well as the *height* of the image.
+Using html to control your image appearance is discouraged.
+If you insist, read more about {ref}`using raw html in Markdown <raw-html-in-markdown>`.

 For a list of all of the options you can supply to `image`, see the [reStructured Text image documentation](https://docutils.sourceforge.io/docs/ref/rst/directives.html#image).